-- that Aboriginal and Torres Strait Islander students are able to see themselves, their identities and culture reflected in the curriculum of each key learning area, they can fully participate in the curriculum and build their self esteem;
+- that Aboriginal and Torres Strait Islander students are able to see themselves, their identities and culture reflected in the curriculum of each key learning area, so they can fully engage in the curriculum and build their self-esteem;

-- that the Aboriginal and Torres Strait Islander Histories and Culture cross-curriculum priority is designed for all students to engage in reconciliation, respect and recognition of the world’s oldest continuous living cultures.
+- that the Aboriginal and Torres Strait Islander histories, cultures and perspectives curriculum is designed for all students to connect in reconciliation, respect and recognition of the world’s oldest continuous living cultures.

-Course participants gain a deeper understanding and appreciation of Aboriginal and Torres Strait Islander peoples histories and cultures, knowledge of traditions and holistic world views.
+FISH offers multidimensional cultural journey training that allows participants to gain an insight, deeper understanding and an appreciation of Aboriginal and Torres Strait Islander history, the impact of policies, the diverse cultures, traditions, and holistic world views.

 FISH Publishing is an extension of FISH’s work in the creative space, supporting Aboriginal and Torres Strait Islander people create more books and resources.

 The resources that FISH stock in our Social Enterprise Stores align closely with the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Education Strategy for the selection of educational materials in the classroom, therefore educators can feel comfortable knowing these books and resources are to culturally appropriate.

 If you would like to know more about FISH Educational Programs and how we can work with you please contact [email protected].